awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + `unit` – Specifies the unit to use for this metric\.
 The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.

 There are two other optional sections that you can include in `metrics_collected`:
 + `statsd` – Enables you to retrieve custom metrics using the `StatsD` protocol\.
 The CloudWatch agent acts as a daemon for the protocol\.
 You use any standard `StatsD` client to send the metrics to the CloudWatch agent\.
-For more information, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.
+For more information, see [Retrieve custom metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.
 + `procstat` – Enables you to retrieve metrics from individual processes\.
-For more information, see [Collect Process Metrics with the procstat Plugin](CloudWatch-Agent-procstat-process-metrics.md)\.
+For more information, see [Collect process metrics with the procstat plugin](CloudWatch-Agent-procstat-process-metrics.md)\.

 The following is an example `metrics` section for use on Windows Server\.
 In this example, many Windows metrics are collected, and the computer is also set to receive additional metrics from a `StatsD` client\.